pySTEPS/pysteps/doc/source/user_guide/index.rst

 User guide
 ==========

-This guide is gives an introductory overview to the pySTEPS package.
+This guide gives an introductory overview of the pySTEPS package.
 It explains how to install and make use of the most important features.

-For detailed reference documentation of the modules and functions available in the package see the :ref:`pysteps-reference`.
+For detailed reference documentation of the modules and functions available in the package, see the :ref:`pysteps-reference`.

 .. toctree::
     :maxdepth: 1